 There's live music and a movie Tuesday night.
 On the Fourth, there's a half-marathon, relay and 5K in the morning, and music and family activities from 6 to 10 p.m., followed by fireworks.

 Festivities are along the riverfront across from downtown.

 This festival in Menomonee Park, next to Lake Winnebago, celebrates the logging era, when Oshkosh was known as Sawdust City.
 It includes a historic village, flea market, carnival, Fourth of July fireworks and music on two stages, including Sabor-a-Mexico.

 This riverfront festival includes music, a strongman contest, clowns, magicians, a hypnotist and a water-ski show.

 Headliners include Jake Owen and Steven Tyler in Knoch Park, where there's also magic shows, kids' games, food and fireworks on the last evening.

-This easy-going, family-friendly festival features 70 performers, food and hand-made art from around the world plus a fun play area for children.
+This easy-going, family-friendly festival features more than 70 performers from eight countries, food and hand-made art from around the world plus a fun play area for children.
+Headliners include Sheryl Crow.